luistaka/wrangler/wrangler-docs/functions/null-handling.md

 ```

 ## NullToValue
-Returns zero if the input column is `null`, otherwise returns the input column value.
+Returns the specified value if the input column is `null`, otherwise returns the input column value.

 #### Namespace
 Global.
 No namespace qualifier required.

 #### Input
-column value (object/expression)
+column value (object/expression), replaced value (object/expression)

 #### Output
-column value or zero.
+column value or replaced value.

 #### Example
 If `a` contains the `null`, `b` contains string `value` and `c` contains number `999` then